Critical cartography: Kibera, Kenya

 In 2008, a team of cartographers worked with the residents of Kibera, Kenya to map the city.
 Since then, a trained team of locals have gathered census data of over 15,000 people and mapped 5000 structures, services (public toilets, schools), and infrastructures (drainage system, water and electricity supply) in the village of Kianda, one of the 13 villages in Kibera.
 From the data gathered in Kianda, the Map Kibera Project team estimated that Kibera could be inhabited by a total population ranging from 235,000 to a maximum of 270,000 people.
 In 2011, Penn State produced a documentary about the story of mapping Kibera.
 The mapping of Kibera is an example of counter-mapping, as the indigenous people of Kibera participated in the mapping of their own land rather than have their land mapped from strictly outside sources.
-Before the residents mapped their city, the city's area was a blank space on Google Maps noted with only the label of “Kibera”, but now includes significantly more detail.
+Before the residents mapped their city, the city's area was a blank space on Google Maps noted with only the label of "Kibera", but now includes significantly more detail.

 Mercator projection

 In 1569, Gerardus Mercator introduced a map projection of the Earth which is now known as the Mercator projection, with the purpose of preserving compass bearings at the cost of distorting other aspects of size and shape.
 This projection maintained equally spaced longitudinal lines but spaced out the latitudinal lines.
 These lines were spaced farther apart as their distance from the Equator increased.
 The purpose of this change in spacing is to assure that if one measures how many degrees east of north a certain direction is, it will always appear on the map as just that many degrees clockwise from a line that points upward, regardless of where it is on the map.

 However, this has the effect that areas farther away from the Equator seam to be disproportionately large.
 Greenland, for example, appears to be larger than the continent of Africa.
 In reality, Africa's area is 14 times greater than that of Greenland.
-Many cartographers argued that, because size is often associated with power and/or importance, Europe being represented as disproportionately large relative to places like Africa and Oceania perpetuates notions of Eurocentrism.”
+Some cartographers have argued that, because size is often associated with power and/or importance, Europe being represented as disproportionately large relative to places like Africa and Oceania perpetuates notions of Eurocentrism.
 Web mapping applications use a version of the Mercator projection known as the Web Mercator.

-Other mapping projections include the Peters and Robinson projection.
-The Peters projection attempts to preserve area but distorts the shapes of landmasses.
-The Robinsons projections tries to reduce the amount of distortion overall and can be seen as a compromise between the other two.
+Other mapping projections include the Gall-Peters and Robinson projection.
+The Gall-Peters projection attempts to preserve area but distorts the shapes of landmasses.
+The Robinson projections tries to reduce the amount of distortion overall and can be seen as a compromise between the other two.